mhittesdorf/allthingsfintech/README.md

 * Build the application: make
 * The result should be an executable called 'allthingsfintech'.
 Run it with the command: ./allthingsfintech

+NOTE: Though I've only tested this build on Linux, the instructions should be similar for Windows as cmake is a cross-platform build system.

 Enjoy!